bgelens/Mendix-AzurePack/Documentation/AddVMRole.md

 - Import the resource extension package(s) into System Center Virtual Machine Manager.
 - Ensure the virtual hard disk(s) in SCVMM are properly prepared and have all the necessary properties set.
+- Ensure the cloud supports the correct Generation of VMs.
 - Import the resource definition package(s) as a gallery item.
 - Make the gallery item(s) public.
 - Add the gallery item(s) to a plan.